trevortomesh/deep-stash/README.md

 But sometimes, files pile up.
 Drives bloat.
 Systems slow down.

-**DeepSTASH** is the middle path: move the file, keep the context.
+**deepstash** is the middle path: move the file, keep the context.
 A `.ds` file is left in place as a note — a breadcrumb to its new home — so your mental model stays untouched.

 ----
 ## 🔍 What It Does